SuperOfficeDocs/superoffice-docs/docs/customer-center/config.md

 "entry.id" contains the id of the entry (array)

-"category.description" contains the description of the next level of sub categories (array)
+"category.description" contains the description of the next level of sub-categories (array)

-"category.name" contains the name of the next level of sub categories (array)
+"category.name" contains the name of the next level of sub-categories (array)

-"category.id" contains the id of the next level of sub categories (array)
+"category.id" contains the id of the next level of sub-categories (array)

-"depth" indicates which category depth you are on, where top category is 0
+"depth" indicates which category depth you are on, where the top category is 0

 "categoryId" contains the id of the current category